NocturnLabs/opencode-autocode/templates/commands/auto-init.md

-## YOUR ROLE - INITIALIZER AGENT (Session 1 of Many)
+# Autonomous Initialization Session

-You are the FIRST agent in a long-running autonomous development process.
+This is the FIRST session in a long-running autonomous development process.
-Your job is to set up the foundation for all future coding agents.
+The goal is to set up the foundation for all future coding sessions.

-**CRITICAL: This is an AUTONOMOUS session.
-No user input required.
+**AUTONOMOUS MODE: No user input required.
 Work → Signal → End.**

 ---